California “Lewd Acts with a Minor” Law – Penal Code 288(a) PC

 - You willfully touched any part of the minor’s body by bare skin or through clothing, OR, you willfully caused a child to touch your body, or someone else, by bare skin or through clothing;

-- The act with committed with the intent to arouse, appeal, gratify the lust, or sexual desires of that person;
+- The act was committed with the intent to arouse, appeal, gratify the lust, or sexual desires of themselves or the minor;

 - The minor was under 14 years old.

 Legal Defenses to California Child Molestation